jfallis/harnonymize/README.md

 ## How to use

-The bin folder contains pre-compiled binaries for three major operating systems: Windows, Linux, and Mac OS X. These binaries are ready to use, eliminating the need for users to compile the source code before running the application.
+The `HARnonymize.zip` zipped file contains pre-compiled binaries for three major operating systems: Windows, Linux, and Mac OS X. These binaries are ready to use, eliminating the need for users to compile the source code before running the application.

 - Windows: `harnonymize-windows.exe`
 - Linux: `harnonymize-linux`
-- Mac OS X: `harnonymize-amd64-macos`
+- Mac OS X (Before 2020 laptops): `harnonymize-amd64-macos`
-- Mac OS X (ARM): `harnonymize-arm64-macos`
+- Mac OS X (Latest laptops): `harnonymize-arm64-macos`

 To use the tool, first download the appropriate binary for your operating system.